syncfusion-content/uwp-docs/uwp/DataGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-Copy the multiple cells by selecting group of cells using `SelectCells` method and `Copy` method in `GridCopyPaste` of SfDataGrid.
+Copy the multiple cells by selecting group of cells using `SelectCells` method and `Copy` method in `GridCopyPaste` of Data Grid.

 {% tabs %}
 {% highlight c# %}